Fentanyl Vaccine — Danger, Life-Saver or Both?

 To Vax or Not to Vax?

 Even when we do finally develop a fentanyl vaccine, we’ll still be faced with a divided populace.
-Fortunately, the decision to vaccinate oneself against fentanyl will be a purely personal decision.
-And it won’t affect anyone other then the person themselves, as well as their friends and family.
-Unfortunately, it could still impact the public health sector, especially first responders and emergency rooms.
-Yet, it seems those public heroes are constantly attending to folks who make unwise decisions.
-Not that that’s to be shrugged off, let alone forgiven, mind you.
+In this case however the decision to vaccinate oneself won’t affect anyone other than the person themselves.
+It could still impact the public health sector, especially first responders and emergency room personnel.
+After all, they won’t know who is or isn’t vaccinated, let alone how it affected their behavior.
+Then again, those public heroes are constantly attending to folks who make unwise decisions.
+That’s not to be shrugged off, mind you, let alone forgiven.
 It’s just a sad part of the current world.

 Healing Properties has no fentanyl vaccine hesitancy whatsoever.
 If you’re doing street drugs, you’re at risk.
 So if there’s a life-saving vaccine available, why wouldn’t you take it?
 That’s how we view all life-saving vaccines, in fact.
 With some good old-fashioned common sense.